Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 5. Learn to manage your energy and stay positive

-If you're stressed, your entire team will pick up on those little cues you're giving off (that you might not even be aware of) and become stressed, too.
-This goes for every emotion, from stress to positive emotions like excitement, and negative ones too, unfortunately.
+If you're stressed, your entire team will pick up on those little cues you're giving off, and could become stressed, too (whether you're aware of them or not).
+Unfortunately, this goes for every emotion, from stress to positive emotions like excitement, and negative ones like anger and frustration, too.

 Teaching your managers to take care of themselves is important for other reasons, too.